wynnlone/MMF2021/README.txt

 ## 3factors.csv: historical data of 3 factors: Mkt-RF, SMB, HML
 ## df_cad_asset_r.csv: historical returns of Canadian asset
 ## df_us_asset_r.csv: historical returns of US asset
-Since we have to run regression between historical factor data and asset returns, then we must ensure the historical factor and asset returns have same time horizion.
-After we merged the the datasets of factor and asset returns, we will obtain the Asset_Quarter.csv and Factor_Quarter.csv which have same time range
+Since we have to run regression between historical factor data and asset returns, then we must ensure the historical factor and asset returns have same time horizon.
+After we merged the datasets of factor and asset returns, we will obtain the Asset_Quarter.csv and Factor_Quarter.csv which have same time range
 ## Asset_Quarter.csv: historical asset returns of Canadian and US asset after merged
 ## Factor_Quarter.csv: historical factor data after merged